 Once you have plunged the drain but your sink is still not draining smoothly, you’ll need to move to the next method.

 Method 4: Using the Airsnake

 Using the Airsnake is one of the most effective and efficient ways to unclog a sink clogged with coffee grounds.
 It’s a powerful tool that can clean even the most stubborn clogs.
 Use the following steps to complete this method.

 - Select the pressure using the variable pressure gauge given on the backside of the tool.
-We recommend you go for 15 PSI for this method.
+I recommend you go for 15 PSI for this method.

 - After that, press and hold the activation button located on the side of the tool near the trigger.
 The tool will build up the selected pressure.

 - Equip the tool with the one-inch plug because it’ll suit your sink drain size.